 For retail or e-commerce businesses, the holiday season is often the most significant time of the year, accounting for 19% or more of annual revenue.
-Deloitte’s annual holiday retail survey finds that holiday spending will be up 5% in 2021 compared to 2020, despite rising inflation, higher prices for goods, and supply chain and shipping delays.
+Deloitte’s annual holiday retail survey finds that, with inflation top of mind, consumers are looking for deals and are still planning on spending more this year than last year.

 But what will this holiday season look like if you’re not in retail?